harshit-2708/NewsHunt/README.md

 # NewHunt
-it is a new app where you can find the latest and trending news in the world. it fetches the json data from newsapi .
+It is a new app where you can find the latest and trending news in the world. it fetches the json data from newsapi .